dallinjdahl/gx/README.md

 have to be matched.
 There are limits to the number of matches (8) and the length of the input (1023 bytes) and the regex-interpolated command to run (4095 bytes).
 If you don't like them, you can edit them in the source.

+## dwm
+To aid in incorporating this with dwm, there is a script, `dwmgx` that pipes the primary selection to gx.
+It can be added to your dwm config.h